minimagick/minimagick/README.md

 end
 result.write "output.jpg"
 ```
-Want to limit the resources used by the various operations (see ImageMagick docs for information on these)?
+Want to bound the resources used by the various operations (see ImageMagick docs for information on these), but not have to change it everywhere?
 Set it for the module:
 ```ruby
 # put this in an initializer...